leokleist/kostistsaprailis.github.io/_posts/2016-05-08-How-to-not-make-a-blog.md

 ---
 layout: post
-title:  "How to not make a blog."
+title:  "How to not make a blog, or how I stopped worrying and love breaking stuff."
 date:   2016-05-09 19:33:42 +0300
 ---